JasonMina/timing_is_everything/index.md

 Movie Box Office Revenue:
 The mean revenue is approximately 49.92 million, but there's a large standard deviation ($110.47 million), indicating a wide range in revenues.

-There are 7,024 movies with reported box office revenues.
-This subset will be essential for revenue-related analyses.

 Release Month and Year:

 Movies are distributed across all months, with the Release Month ranging from 1 to 12.
-The Release Year ranges from 1010 to 2016, which seems to contain an error (year 1010 is likely incorrect).

 Votes Number:

 The average number of votes is 22,530, but this varies widely (standard deviation of 96,625).

 Rating:
 The average rating is 6.31 out of 10, with a standard deviation of 1.13.

-##### Exploratory Data Analysis:
-We'll explore the distribution of movies across different months and years, focusing on how these factors relate to box office revenues, number of votes, and ratings.
-Distribution of Movies Across Different Months:

-The distribution shows variability in the number of movies released each month.
-Some months have more releases than others.

-Total Box Office Revenue per Month:

-The total box office revenue varies significantly across different months.
-This suggests a potential relationship between the release month and financial success.

-Average Movie Rating per Month:

-The average ratings across months show some variation, indicating that the release month might have an impact on how movies are received by audiences.

-Total Number of Votes per Month:

-Similar to box office revenue, the total number of votes varies across months, hinting at a correlation between release month and audience engagement.

 ## Causal Analysis
 The dataset contains several columns that are relevant to our causal analysis.
 Here's a brief overview of the columns:

 Movie name: Another column for the movie title

-Movie box office revenue: Box office revenue for the movie
+Moviebox office revenue: Box office revenue for the movie

 Movie runtime: Runtime of the movie